demiurgic-vishal/Blog/source/_posts/2014-03-02-blogging-with-octopress.markdown

 git commit -m 'site updated'
 git push heroku master
 ```
-That's it you just deployed your blogging site. you can open the url given by heroku and check it out.
+That's it you just deployed your blogging site. you can open the url given by heroku and check it out.Now you have to [configure](http://octopress.org/docs/configuring/) it as per your liking